jslefche/sem_book/docs/04-Coefficients.md

 Often these coefficients are reverted to just the odds ratio by taking the exponent, which yields the proportional change in the probablity observing one outcome (1) with a unit change change in the predictor.

 Say, for example, we have a coefficient $\beta = -0.12$.
-A 1 unit change in $x$ would result in $exp(-0.12) = 0.88 \times 100%$ or 88% reduction in the odds of observing the outcome.
+A 1 unit change in $x$ would result in $exp(-0.12) = 0.88 \times 100%$ or 88% reduction in the odds of observing the outcome $y$.

-The problem is that (log) odds ratios themselves are not comparable across models, and it's unclear how they might be standardized, since the coefficient is on the link (linear) scale, while the only variance we can compute is from the raw data, which is on the non-linear scale.
-Thus, we need to find some sway to obtain estimates of variance on the same scale as the coefficient.
+The problem is that (log) odds ratios themselves are not comparable across models.
+Further, it's not immediately clear how they might be standardized since the coefficient is reported on the link (linear) scale, while the only variance we can compute is from the raw data, which is on the non-linear scale.
+Thus, we need to find some sway to obtain estimates of variance on the same linearized scale as the coefficient.

+### Latent Theoretic Approach

 One approach is to consider that for every value of $x$, there is an underlying probability distribution of observing a 0 or a 1 for $y$.
 The mean of these distributions is where a particular outcome is *most* likely.
 Let's say at low values of $x$ we observe $y = 0$, at at high values of $x$ we observe $y = 1$.
 If we order $x$, the mean probabilities give rise to a linear increase in observing $y = 1$ with increasing $x$.
 Here is an illustration of this phenomenon (from Long 1997):